 - Any graduate course completed by an undergraduate student for which a passing grade has been obtained (i.e., C+ or higher) may not be repeated should the student later gain admission to a graduate program.

 - Courses completed more than seven (7) years prior to the date of awarding a degree may not normally be used for credit towards the degree (please refer to Lapse or Expiration of Credit of Courses).

 All graduate students must initially register in the term indicated in their letter of acceptance as specified in the Academic Schedule of the Graduate Calendar.
 Any student not registering by the registration deadline for the term specified in their letter of offer will be required to re-apply for admission; admission is not guaranteed if a student re-applies to the Faculty of Graduate Studies.
-In exceptional circumstances and with prior approval from the department/unit, a student may defer registration for up to one (1) term following acceptance into the Faculty of Graduate Studies.
-In the case of international students, admission may be deferred, with prior approval from the department/unit, for up to one (1) year following acceptance.
+In exceptional circumstances and with prior approval from the department/unit, students may defer registration for up to one (1) year following acceptance into the Faculty of Graduate Studies.

 All programs must be approved by the Head of the major department/unit or designate.
 Approval to take courses from departments/units outside the major department/unit must be obtained from the outside department/unit.

 The approval or denial of admission and registration to two (2) concurrent programs rests with the Dean of the Faculty of Graduate Studies in consultation with the department/unit concerned.
 The request for approval or denial must be submitted to the Faculty of Graduate Studies prior to the student’s admission/registration on the "Concurrent Curriculum Permission" form.